KevinMind/canvas-component/README.md

 - [x] split Canvas component to separate package
 - [x] enable custom easing functions
 - [ ] two.js

-  - [ ] fix two.update() problem: sometimes two.update() erasing useRenderFrame shapes
+  - [x] fix two.update() problem: sometimes two.update() erasing useRenderFrame shapes
-  - [ ] can we avoid needing to call two.update()?
+  - [x] can we avoid needing to call two.update()? no, but we can centralize to hook
-  - [ ] is there a way to prevent needing to erase and rewrite two.js shapes.. maybe we don't need to render two.js shapes in a useRenderFrame?
+  - [ ] is there a way to prevent needing to erase and rewrite two.js shapes.. maybe we don't need to render two.js shapes in a useRenderFrame? looks like only with refs, but this is kind of janky, probably better to describe two.js scene in a useRenderFrame closure, with all elements defined and modify their position each time we create them.
+Could try extracting two.js components to react components and don't use useRenderFrame at all. maybe that could work

+- [ ] finish adding base canvas rendering functionality

+  - [ ] add miter limit (with examples, still don't get what that is)
+  - [ ] finish rotation (make all elements rotatable around center point)
+  - [ ] add custom rotation point (rotate element around custom center point)
+  - [ ] add text functionality (render text, modify font, direction, etc)
+  - [ ] add gradient functionality (conic, linear, etc)
+  - [ ] add image functionality (render images and svgs)

 - [ ] review current code base for opportunities to improve tests
 - [ ] add Polygon support for canvas
 - [ ] add FreeDrawing support for canvas